 When I arrived I wasn’t sure where to go, so I went into the General Store.
 The employee there seemed to be expecting me and asked if I was there to see Kathy.
-That was nice because immediately I felt welcomed and not so lost.
-While I waited for Kathy, I looked around the charming store.
+That was nice because I immediately felt welcomed and not so lost.
+While waiting for her, I wandered around the charming store.
 There were racks and racks of seeds, which I had expected to see, but also other products for sale such as gardening books, cooking supplies, decorative items, and even fabrics and sewing patterns.
 It had the authentic feel of a general store.

-Kathy arrived and it was so nice to meet her in person as she was very warm and friendly.
-She took me to her office where she told me about the history of the company.
+Kathy anppeared and it was nice to meet her as she was very warm and friendly.
+She took me to her office where we began with the history of the company.

 Passion Takes Root